bongoambassador/starter-academic/content/publication/an-experimental-study-on-the-feasibility-of-a-frequency-diverse-uhf-rfid-system/index.md

 ---
-title: An Experimental Study on the Feasibility of a Frequency Diverse {UHF}
+title: An Experimental Study on the Feasibility of a Frequency Diverse UHF RFID System
-  {RFID} System
 publication_types:
   - "2"
 authors: